Part 2. How to Manage Your Infrastructure as Code

 When apply completes, you should have two EC2 instances running, and the output variables should show their IPs and instance IDs.
 If you wait a minute or two for the instances to boot up, and open http://<IP>:8080 in your browser, where <IP> is the public IP of either instance, you should see the familiar "Hello, World!" text.
 When you’re done experimenting, run tofu destroy to clean everything up again.

-Example: Deploy an EC2 Instance Using an OpenTofu Module from GitHub
+Example: Deploy an EC2 Instance Using an OpenTofu Registry Module

 There’s one more trick with OpenTofu modules: the source parameter can be set to not only a local file path, but also to a URL.
 For example, the blog post series’s sample code repo in GitHub includes an ec2-instance module that is more or less identical to your own ec2-instance module.
-You can use the module from the series’s sample code repo by setting the source parameters to a URL, as shown in Example 23:
+You can use the module directly from the series’s GitHub repo by setting the source parameters to a GitHub URL, as shown in Example 22:

 terraform